 “As I engage with faculty in the education department and across disciplines, I continue to be inspired by the widespread recognition that diversity enhances our communities and classrooms,” says Dr. Djonko-Moore.

-While the majority of her time at CBU focused on this research, Dr. Djonko-Moore welcomed an invitation to join a committee that is working to create pathways to encourage African Nova Scotian students to enroll in the Bachelor of Education program at CBU.
+While the majority of her time at CBU focused on this research, Dr. Djonko-Moore welcomed an invitation to join a committee that is working to create pathways to encourage African Nova Scotian students to enrol in the Bachelor of Education program at CBU.

 Dr. Patrick Howard, Dean of the School of Education, says the team is grateful for the opportunity to collaborate with Dr. Djonko-Moore.
 “It’s an honour that Dr. Djonko-Moore chose to look at CBU for best practices in teacher education,” says Dr. Howard.
 “We intentionally aim to educate and empower the teachers of tomorrow to build and celebrate equity, diversity and inclusion in their future classrooms.
 Dr. Djonko-Moore is allowing us to contribute to the global conversation on multicultural education through her research.”